mmohamm5/My_Portfolio/README.md

 ## Tools Used

-Below are are list of tools used, and the precise things they were used for:
+Below is a list of tools used, and the precise things they were used for:

 - [Ion Icons](https://ionic.io/ionicons) for hambuger menu bar
 - [Drawkit](https://www.drawkit.io/) for Jane Doe illustration